The SQE is made up of two compulsory exams, which have separate costs:

-You can complete a SQE prep course with either full-time or part-time study.
-This flexibility means that working while you study is a feasible option that may support you fund the SQE course and assessments.
+You can complete an SQE prep course with either full-time or part-time study.
+This flexibility means that working while you study is a feasible option that may help you fund the SQE course and assessments.

-You could also choose a distance learning prep course so that you can study virtually instead of face-to-face teaching, if you find that helps you to juggle work and learning.
+You could also choose a distance-learning prep course so that you can study virtually, if you find that helps you to juggle work and learning.

-Another option would be to work full-time to fund the SQE1 and then break to work study full-time.
-You could do the same again for the SQE2, as the two elements are not required to be completed in any succession.
+Another option is to work full-time to fund the SQE1 and then break from work to study full-time.
+You could do the same again for the SQE2, as the two elements are not required to be completed in succession.

 You should research the following opportunities:

-If you land a training contract you should have a signed, formal agreement or contract in place with the firm before you start any education or work.
+If you land a training contract, then you should have a signed, formal agreement or contract in place with the firm before you start any education or work.

-There are two types of solicitor apprenticeships available which provide the opportunity for funding:
+There are two types of solicitor apprenticeships available that provide the opportunity for funding: